joepuzzo/GettingStartedWithSailsAndAngular/README.md

 7. a simple way to build your application.
 8. to know what the heck is going on!

-So lets look at some of our contenders.
+So lets look at some of our contenders:

 * Spring framework: its website claims to be "simple, portable, fast, and flexible", but it runs on Java and isn't as lightweight as some of its competitors.
 It also won't lead to a full stack JS application.
 * Ruby on rails: "easy and fun" and follows the "convention over configuration" methodology, but still isn't a full JS stack.
-* NodeJS with express is a widely-adopted backend web framework written in JS.
+*  Express is a widely-adopted backend web framework written in on top of Node.
 This seems like just the thing, but it requires some initial configuration and does not come with a build system out of the box.

 If we're interested in the NodeJS/Express approach, how can we simplify configuration and introduce a build system?
 One widely-used solution is the yeoman generator, which is "a generic scaffolding system allowing the creation any kind of app".
 Its a node module that you can install using npm and can use as a tool to setup an application.
 There are thousands of generators for various project types.
 All we have to do is select a generator and run `yo generator-name` to generate a base project.

 Unfortunately, yeoman lacks standardized configuration.
 You could have a yeoman generator called  `angular-meanstack` and a generator called `meanstack-angular` that both create very similar applications but they are structured very differently, since all decisions were up to the author of the generator.
 Additionally, this approach has some drawbacks for newcomers; the wealth of generated files makes it difficult to sift through and understand how the application works.
-Making changes becomes an insurmountable task.
+If you are familiar with all the tools then this is not bad, but for others it can pose a challenge.
+In the end you are left with a "template" application that has a bunch of stuff setup for you, but unless you have used that generator before, you really don't know what you have.

-So we (relative newcomers to this scene) are left with a dilemma.
+So are left with a dilemma.
 Yeoman seems like a holy grail because it satisfies nearly all of our requirements.

 1. a full stack JS application. <font color='green'>✓</font>
 2. a simple lightweight solution. <font color='green'>✓</font>